SaadatHasanzada/todo-app/README.md

 ### Installation
 1. Clone the repository
-2. Navigate to the Project Directory
-3. Install Dependencies - npm install
+3. Install dependencies with `npm install`
-4. Start the Development Server - npm run dev
+4. Run the development server with `npm run dev`